-If you have a credit card with a spending limit of $8,000 then 30% of your limit is $2,400.
-Try to keep your balance under that amount on a consistent basis.
+If you have a credit card with a credit limit of $8,000, then 30% of your limit is $2,400.
+Try to keep your balance under that amount consistently.

 If you’re over 30% of your credit limit, you should obviously consider paying it down as soon as possible.
 Not only can you save money in interest, but you can also help your credit score.
-But an easy way to get around it is to ask your credit card company for a credit limit extension.
+But an easy way to get around it is to ask credit card issuers for a credit limit increase.

 You may qualify for one if you’re a long-time customer with a strong payment history.
-Potentially, you could even get an automatic limit extension if you pay off a large chunk of your balance.
+You could potentially even get an automatic limit extension if you pay off a large chunk of your balance.

 As long as you’re making the minimum payment on time, you’re building a positive payment history.
-That’s incredibly important in growing your credit score.
+That’s incredibly important to maintain a good credit score.

 Depending on your overall balance, however, only paying the minimum has the potential to throw off your credit utilization ratio.
 It’s all a numbers game, so get out the calculator and see what your percentages look like.

-Late payments on your credit cards unequivocally damage your credit scores.
+Late payments on your credit cards unequivocally hurt your score.
 In fact, your payment history has a 35% impact on your credit score, the largest of all influences.
 It is helpful, however, to understand how the reporting process works.

 If you’re a day late paying your credit card statement, you’re likely to incur an extra fee.
-The credit card company, however, probably won’t report it to the credit bureaus until you’re a full 30 days late.
+However, most credit card companies won’t report it to the credit bureaus until you’re a full 30 days late.
 So the effect is really determined by how late your payment actually is.

-That being said, once your late payment hits the 30-day mark, your score will take a big hit.
-It then goes down again if the payment reaches 60, 90 and 120 days late.
-That’s right, your credit score drops for each of those milestones you reach.
-So you can understand why it’s so important to keep on top of your card payments, even if it is just the minimum.
+That being said, once your late payment hits the 30-day mark, your credit scores will take a big hit.
+It then goes down again if the payment reaches 60, 90, and 120 days late.
+That’s right; your credit score drops for each of those milestones you reach.
+So you can understand why it’s so important to keep on top of your credit card payments, even if it is just the minimum.